itsjunetime/tdf/README.md

 The binary should then be found at `./target/release/tdf`.

+You can also pull this in via [radicle](https://radicle.xyz) with `rad clone rad:zb11K1XGfQooopqEfwtCMyvbcyK1`

 ## Why in the world would you use this?

 I dunno.
 Just for fun, mostly.